 Whether you want to lose weight, or reverse a certain disease, or just enjoy your food more, there’s one exercise that you must do.
 No, I’m not talking about aerobics or weight training or swimming.
 What I am referring to is the exercise of mindful eating.

-This little exercise, if done with attention and earnestly, will introduce you to a whole new world of eating mindfully.
 Mindful eating simply means that you give your full attention to the food you’re eating.
 Doing so will help you gain a lot more from your food even as you will likely eat less than usual.

 We spend considerable time and effort, not to mention money, on our food.
 And why not?
 We want to make sure that we get all the nutrients that our body needs.
 Many of us engage the services of a nutritionist or a dietician in the hope that they will provide us with the magic diet plan that tells us exactly what we should eat and how much.
 But, few of us ask how we should be eating.
 Mindful eating teaches us that.